IamShivamJaiswal/hello-world/README.md

 No. of epochs: 3

-Images generated per epoch: 20,000 images generated on the fly
+Images generated per epoch: 19286 images

-Validation Set: 3000 images, generated on the fly
+Validation Set: 4825 images

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used data sets provided by Udacity for training my model for first track.
-For the second track I generated my own data sets by keeping car on the mid of lane.Beacuse in second track there's lot of  up and down in the roads , some sharp edge corner which is not similar to first track.
+I used data sets(x3 i.e. 3 times of data by multiplying arrayx3) provided by Udacity for training my model for first track.

 For details about how I created the training data, see the next section.